cesanta/mongoose/README.md

   [mongoose.c](https://github.com/cesanta/mongoose/blob/master/mongoose.c) file
   to make things easy.
 - Extremely lightweight, has a core of under 40kB and tiny runtime footprint
+- Asyncronouns, non-blocking core supporting single- or multi-threaded usage
-- On the market since 2004, stable, mature and tested, has thousands of man-hours invested in continuous improvement and refinement
+- On the market since 2004, stable, mature and tested, has dozens of thousands of man-hours invested in continuous improvement and refinement

 Note that Windows and MacOS binaries have following 3rd party software compiled in: